Part 2: Understanding Your Ability to Be Assertive

 Learning Target: Students identify their strengths and challenges related to being assertive.

 The questionnaire helps students recognize strengths and challenges.
 In addition, the knowledge assessment can determine their knowledge of assertiveness concepts, which is often more limited than students anticipate.
 This awareness can help with gaining student buy-in for learning.
-For more information on utilizing the Assertiveness Questionnaire and Knowledge Test to measure students’ growth in assertiveness, see the Assertiveness Assessment Suite: Technical Report (Gaumer Erickson & Noonan, 2021a).
+For more information on utilizing the Assertiveness Knowledge Test to measure students’ growth in assertiveness, see the Assertiveness Assessment Suite: Technical Report (Gaumer Erickson & Noonan, 2022).

-Creating an Account to Administer the Assertiveness Questionnaire & Knowledge Test
+Creating an Account to Administer the Assertiveness Knowledge Test

 In this activity, students review the different types of communication and provide their own examples of passive, assertive, and aggressive communication.
 Remind students that a person can be passive, aggressive, or assertive using their body language, voice, and words.
 Students need to be able to recognize what these communication styles look like in others, but more importantly, in themselves, so they are more self-aware.